jay-umap/AI_Legal_Contract_Analysis/README.md

 If you have an idea, issue, or improvement, feel free to open an issue or submit a pull request.
 Let’s make legal clarity accessible for everyone.

-## 📄 License
-This project is licensed under the MIT License.

-⭐ Support the Project
-If you find this project helpful, please give it a ⭐ star — it really helps and motivates the team!